eoinsheehan/blog/draft/ruby/ruby.md

 within an instance method it refers to the object within a class method it refers to the class.

+Funky syntax:
+& operator does bitwise operation on integer and the like but actually does set like operations on sets and arrays.

 ## Rails
 - What is MVC at a high level
 - Some of the key components of the rails frameworks